darellanodev/gif-tower-defense/README.md

   - [ ] Click on the path to deselect the target enemy
   - [ ] View the heatmap
   - [ ] Can exit from the current playing level. (ask for confirmation).
 Then return to main menu.
+  - [ ] Create a level with the level editor
+  - [ ] View the Main Menu and select a desired level to play.
+Replace old player names with other nicknames

 - The magic fireball and iceball: